-The Geriatrics/Oncology Training Program builds on the strengths of the Sections of Hematology/Oncology and Geriatrics, and Boston Medical Center's longstanding mission of caring for the underserved.
+The Geriatric Oncology Fellowship Program builds on the strengths of the Sections of Hematology/Oncology and Geriatrics, and Boston Medical Center's longstanding mission of caring for the underserved.
 Our graduates serve as role models for future generations of research and clinical oncologists, advancing knowledge regarding cancer prevention and clinical care of ethnically and linguistically diverse elderly cancer patients.

-The three-year Geriatrics/Oncology Training Program has three unique distinguishing features:
+The three-year Geriatric Oncology Fellowship Program has three unique distinguishing features: